How to Learn Swift Programming: The Complete Guide

 To summarize, here are the five main steps you should follow to learn Swift fast:

 - Build a project (or multiple projects)

 - Practice your skills

 If you follow these steps, you’ll be on a great track to learning how to code in Swift!
-The great part about learning Swift is that, when you know the basics, there is no limit to what you can build, from social networks to music players.
-The only limit is your imagination!
+When you know the basics, there is no limit to what you can build aside from your imagination.